2020-2021 Volunteer Opportunities

 - Service Program

-- Public Speaking and Debating: Upper School students hone their public speaking skills as part of the English curriculum.
-Judges act as an unbiased, external audience (U1 and U2 February, S2 May).
+- Upper School: Upper School students hone their public speaking skills as part of the English curriculum.
+Upper Ones debate, and Upper Twos deliver TED talks.
+Judges act as an unbiased, external audience (U1 & U2 February).

 Time required: Half-day, either morning, afternoon or evening.